AdamKoziak1/Planman/README.md

 # Planman

 Planman is an online project planner and organizer.
 It will be developed by two high school students over a period of 3 months.
-The team will be formed by a front-end developer who will mainly handle client-side interactions such as the html, CSS, and javascript, who is will most likely be (Adam) and a backend developer who will mainly handle server-side interact such as authentication and database management (Youssef).
+The team will be formed by a front-end developer who will mainly handle client-side interactions such as the html, CSS, and javascript, who is will be (Adam) and a backend developer who will mainly handle server-side interact such as authentication and database management (Youssef).

 # PlanMan user guide